abhishekjoshi13/port-scanner/README.md

 ## Sample Output
 -Port 22 (SSH): SSH-2.0-Go
 ##Acknowledgements
--It is inspired by basic network tools and learning in Python.
+-It is built on the basis of basic network tools and learning in Python.